infinityworks/Policies/ISO-27001/antipiracy/readme.md

 This policy applies to:
 * All Infinity Works Consulting employees and contractors.
 * All computerised equipment capable of running software where these systems are owned by Infinity Works.

 ## Policy

-* Software that requires licencing should be procured through the Administration Team, Leadership Guild or a Director.
+* Software that requires licencing should be procured through the Administration Team or a Director.
 * Licenced software will not be copied for any reason other than legitimate backup purposes.
 * Licenced software and any associated license information will not be distributed or shared with anyone other than the licensee.
 * Physical software media for licenced software is securely stored in a locked cabinet.